djtayag/CSE141L/README.txt

 wrote the individual component specification for all components in the report, and tested the functionality of all programs in Questa.

-Asad (Estimated Hours spent - ):
+Muhammad Imran  (Estimated Hours spent ~ 50-60 ): wrote original load/store ISA and assited with original pseudocode. assisted darryl with implementation of accumulator architecture.
+Wrote pseudocode for accumulator architecture.
+Designed diagram for CPU.
+Wrote SV code for modules.
+Wrote assembler.

-Harris (Estimated Hours spent - ):
+Mohammad Master (Estimated Hours spent - ):